DavisonBerg/salesforce-application-intake/README.md

       }'
 ```

-Keys are lowercased with separators stripped before lookup, so `companyName`,
-`company_name` and `Company Name` all land in the same place.
-The tax ID is
-reduced to digits before matching.
+The parser normalizes field names, so variations such as `companyName`, `company_name`, and `Company Name` are handled consistently.
+Tax IDs are also normalized to digits before matching.

+## Example Response

 ```json
 {